-Since 1996 Ingushetia was confronted with the problem of abductions.
-Criminal networks functioning in Chechnya found wealthy victims through their accomplices in Ingushetia, abducted them to Chechnya and demanded ransom.
+Since 1996 Ingushetia was confronted with the problem of human abductions.
+Criminal networks functioning in Chechnya through their accomplices in Ingushetia found wealthy victims, abducted them to Chechnya and demanded ransom.
 The problem was acquiring a threatening scale.
-In the first 10 months of 1997, 44 people were abducted, 35 of them released by the Ingush security services (Serdalo November 15, 1997).
+In the first 10 months of 1997, 44 people were abducted, 35 of them released by the Ingush security servicemen (Serdalo November 15, 1997).
 In the first 6 months of 1998, 26 people were abducted for ransom.
-Among the main reasons for the inadequate investigations of such crimes, the Minister of Internal Affairs Korigov named bad cooperation with the security services of the neighboring republics (Serdalo July 30 1998).
-Unlike Chechnya, in Ingushetia most of the cases of abductions were investigated and the hostages released.
-President Aushev personally worked hard on making it happen.
-Unlike the Chechen government which was turning a blind eye on criminal gangs acting under the umbrella of the leading field commanders, the Ingush law-enforcement agencies made all the results of their investigations public, and published the names and photographs of the criminals involved in such shameful crimes.
+Among the main reasons for inadequate investigation of such crimes, Minister of Internal Affairs Korigov named bad cooperation with the security services of the neighboring republics (Serdalo July 30 1998).
+Unlike Chechnya, in Ingushetia most of cases of abductions were investigated and hostages released.
+President Aushev personally worked hard on making this happen.
+Unlike Chechen government which was closing eyes on criminal gangs involved in human abductions acting under the coverage of the leading field commanders, the Ingush law-enforcement agencies made all the results of their investigations public, and published names and photographs of the criminals involved in such shameful crimes.

-Trying to cope with the rising criminality, Aushev initiated in February 1998 a referendum "On broadening the powers of the state agencies of the Republic of Ingushetia in forming the judicial and law-enforcement institutions90, by which he tried to reduce some of the federal credentials to appoint judges and top officials of the republican security services.
+Trying to cope with the rising criminality, in February 1998 Aushev initiated a referendum "On broadening credentials of the state agencies of the Republic of Ingushetia in forming the judicial and law-enforcement institutions of the republic", by which he tried to chop off some of the federal credentials in appointing judges and top officials of the republican security services.
 The Supreme Court of the Russian Federation ruled against this referendum on November 17, 1998 (Serdalo February, 26 1998).
-Then President Aushev called for the Congress of the Ingush People, in November 1999, to discuss the deteriorating criminal situation in the republic and advised that the Parliament had a special hearing on "activities of the law-enforcement agencies aimed at insuring the security of the citizens and at combat on abductions" and urged the nation to consolidate against criminality (Serdalo June 15, 1999).
+Then President Aushev called for the Congress of the Ingush People in November 1999 to discuss the worsened criminal situation in the republic and advised that the Parliament had a special hearing on "activities of law-enforcement agencies aimed at insuring security of citizens and combat on the abductions of people" and urged the nation to consolidate gainst criminality (Serdalo June 15, 1999).